-Arrowhead Economic Opportunity Agency received a grant from the United States Department of Agriculture Rural Development to assist homeowners with financing for private household water well systems (Fund 8600).

-Arrowhead Economic Opportunity Agency received a grant from the United States Department of Agriculture Rural Development for housing preservation loans (Fund 8802).

-Arrowhead Economic Opportunity Agency administers revolving loan programs to make loans to eligible homebuyers (Funds 9600, 9690, and 9800).
+Arrowhead Economic Opportunity Agency contracted with the City of Hibbing to administer low interest loans to individuals for housing rehabilitation in the City of Hibbing (Fund 6660). \$ 70,751 Arrowhead Economic Opportunity Agency received a Homeownership Assistance Program Grant from St. Louis County to provide education and financial assistance to eligible households seeking to become homeowners in the counties of Cook, Lake, Itasca, Koochiching and St. Louis (Fund 8552).
+97,389 Arrowhead Economic Opportunity Agency received a grant from the United States Department of Agriculture Rural Development to assist homeowners with financing for private household water well systems (Fund 8600).
+45,351 Arrowhead Economic Opportunity Agency received a grant from the United States Department of Agriculture Rural Development for housing preservation loans (Fund 8802).
+183,542 Arrowhead Economic Opportunity Agency administers revolving loan programs to make loans to eligible homebuyers (Funds 9600, 9690, and 9800).
+363,843 \$ 1,751,549